QuickFixes/web-dev-with-friends/vm/TECHNICAL.md

-# VM development environment for Bioreactor
+# A shared VM development environment for your team

-This directory contains configuration files which may be used to build a development / test server environment for the [Bioreactor][] analysis application.
+This directory contains configuration files which may be used to generate a virtual machine development / test server environment for a team of several users, so you can all build on the same foundation.

 The VM image is based on Debian 8.5.0 (codename "jessie"), using the "netinst" ISO found here: